firtinahg/ZellerDayCalculation/README.md

 # ZellerDayCalculation

-Calculation of the day of given date with the help of Zeller's Rule
+ <h2 align="center"> Calculation of the day of given date with the help of Zeller's Rule</h2>